dilettacal/nmt_seq2seq/README.md

     - Models required: German, English.
 Others optionally
 - tmx2corpus: A library to convert tmx files to raw text files
 - nltk: `corpus_bleu` function is used to compute the corpus bleu
-- Datascience stack: numpy, pandas, matplotlib
+- numpy, pandas, matplotlib

-For other requirements, please see the `requirements.txt` file.
+See the `setup.sh` script or the `requirements.txt` file.

 ## Goals